thamotharan-karuppaiah/freshworks-copilot/README.md

 ## Getting Started

-To start using FM Copilot:
+To start using Freshworks Copilot:

 1. Open the command palette in VS Code (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
 2. Search for `Freshmarketer Copilot: Start` and select it.